Snow (Spock's Beard album): Background and recording

-Neal Morse and Nick D'Virgilio returned to the band in 2016 for the Snow Live concert at Morsefest in Nashville, Tennessee.
+Neal and Nick D'Virgilio (who left Spock's Beard in 2014) returned to the band in 2016 for the Snow Live concert at Morsefest in Nashville, Tennessee.
 Snow Live was also performed once more in 2016 at the Night of the Prog festival in Loreley, Germany.

+A single track, "Carrie," was performed in 2024 during Ryo Okumoto's set on Cruise to the Edge 2024.
+The performance included Okumoto on keyboards, D'Virgilio as lead vocals, and current Spock's Beard member Nick Potters on drums and backing vocals.

 Live release

 On November 10, 2017, Spock's Beard released a live Blu-ray DVD version of the album via Metal Blade and Radiant Records.
-The DVD version contains both parts of the album, as well as encores "June" and "Falling for Forever", and behind the scenes featurette "The Making of Snow Live".
+The DVD version contains both parts of the album, as well as encores "June" and "Falling for Forever", and a behind-the-scenes featurette "The Making of Snow Live."

 Track listing

 All songs written by Neal Morse, except where noted.